Graph Convolutional Memory using Topological Priors: Graph Convolutional Memory

-Graph convolutional (GC) layers are compiled into a GNN, increasing the receptive field with each layer.
-For example, the first GC layer in a visual navigation problem produces an embedding $z^1_t$ representing ``chair'' from $o_t$ and its neighbors.
-The second GC layer combines the ``chair'' embedding $z^1_t$ with neighboring ``table'' $z^1_j$ and ``cup'' $z^1_k$ embeddings to produce a ``dining room'' embedding $z^2_t$ (Fig. \ref{fig:graphconv_viz}).
-In other words, each GC layer $h \in \{ 1, \dots, \ell \}$ mixes the $h$\textsuperscript{th}-degree neighborhood into the $t$\textsuperscript{th} vertex embedding.
-Using the GNN, GCM convolves outward from $o_t$, pulling in embeddings from linked vertices to produce the belief state $b_t$.

-GCM can handle any type of GNN, but we found k-GNNs \cite{Morris2019} empirically outperformed graph isomorphism networks (GINs) \cite{Xu2019} and graph convolutional networks (GCNs) \cite{Kipf2017}.
-Decoupled weights $(W_1, b), (W_2)$ allow k-GNNs to weigh the importance of the current observation relative to other observations.
-From here on, GC refers to the k-GNN GC defined as
+We implement GCM following \autoref{eq:mem} using \hyperref[alg:GCM]{Alg.~\ref*{alg:GCM}}.
+GCM stores a collection of experiences over an episode, with each experience represented by an observation vertex $o$ and associated neighborhood $N(o)$.
+We query the set of experiences using a graph neural network (GNN) to produce a context-dependent belief $b_t | o_t$. \begin{floatingfigure}[r]{0.53\linewidth} \end{floatingfigure} In detail, at time $t$, we insert vertex $o_t$ into the graph, producing $m_t = (V_t,E_t)$ where $V_t = (o_1, \dots o_t)$ and $E_t: V_t \times V_t$.
+We determine the neighborhood $N(o_t)$ using \emph{topological priors} defined in \autoref{sec:priors}, and update the edges following:

+We query the graph for context-dependent information using a GNN with layers $h \in \{1 \dots \ell\}$.
+We convolve over $o_1, \dots o_t$ to produce hidden representations $z_1^h, \dots z_t^h$ for each hidden layer, propagating information from the $h$\textsuperscript{th}-degree neighbors of $o_t$ into $z_t^h$.
+After collecting and integrating data across the $\ell$\textsuperscript{th}-degree neighborhood, we output $z_t^\ell$ as the belief.
+This provides a mechanism for fast and relevant feature aggregation over memory graphs, depicted in \autoref{fig:graphconv_viz}.

+As an example, let us consider a visual navigation task where the neighborhood consists of the previous observation index $N(o_t) = \{t-1\}$.
+Let $o_1, o_2, o_3$ represent ``chair'', ``wall'', and ``table'', respectively.
+The first GNN layer combines $o_1, o_2$ into a ``chair-room'' embedding and $o_2, o_3$ into a ``table-room'' embedding.
+The second layer combines ``chair-room'' and ``table-room'' into ``dining-room'', and outputs ``dining-room'' as the belief.

+We found the 1-GNN defined in \cite{Morris2019} empirically outperformed graph isomorphism networks \citep{Xu2019} and the original graph convolutional network \citep{Kipf2017}.
+GCM can utilize any GNN, but our GNNs are built from the 1-GNN convolutional layer defined as:

-where $N^{h-1}_t$ is the latent representation of neighborhood $N_t$ after applying layer $h-1$.
-For the base case, $N^0_t = N_t$, and $z_t^0 = o_t$.
-At each layer $h$, weights and biases $W_1^h, b^h$ produce a root vertex embedding while $W_2^h$ generates a neighborhood embedding using aggregation function \texttt{agg}.
-The root and neighborhood embeddings are combined to produce the layer embedding $z_t^h$ (Fig. \ref{fig:graphconv_viz}). $\sigma$ represents a nonlinearity.
-The $W_1^h, b^h$ terms in \eqref{eq:gc} form an MLP, so GCM does not require an MLP preprocessor like other memory modules.
+with $\sigma$ representing a nonlinearity and $z_t^0 = o_t, z_i^0 = o_i $ for the base case.
+At each layer $h$, weights and biases $W_1^h, b^h$ produce a root vertex embedding while $W_2^h$ generates a neighborhood embedding using vertex aggregation function \texttt{agg}.
+Separate weights allow the 1-GNN to weigh each $h$\textsuperscript{th}-degree neighborhood's contribution to the belief, ignoring the neighborhood and decomposing into an MLP for empty or uninformative neighborhoods.
+The root and neighborhood embeddings are combined to produce the layer embedding $z_t^h$ (\autoref{fig:graphconv_viz}).
+Notice, the weights $W_1^h, b^h$ in \autoref{eq:gc} form an MLP, so GCM does not require an MLP preprocessor like other memory models \citep{Mnih2016}.